3mma-mack/Riboviz-honours/.github/ISSUE_TEMPLATE/add-new-example-dataset.md

 - [ ] Look at results - check for 3nt periodicity in coding regions, most common read lengths being 28-32 nt, and clear start and stop profiles
 - [ ] Troubleshoot if necessary
 - [ ] Update genus-level README.md and provenance section of config file

+More details on adding a new dataset can be found [here](https://github.com/riboviz/example-datasets/blob/add-new-dataset-documentation-72/add-new-dataset.md#adding-a-dataset-for-an-existing-species)